kranthivodnala/movie-recommendation/README.md

-# Marvel Movie Recommendation Microservices Project
+# Movie Recommendation Microservices Project

 This project implements a Marvel-themed movie recommendation system using microservices architecture.
 It consists of three main components: a movie service, a recommendation service, and a Python Flask-based frontend with Marvel-themed visuals.